 Determine when and how your operators and pedestrians will be trained and what type of training they’ll receive.
 As you begin identifying training methods be sure to provide both in-class and practical training for operators.

 4. CREATE YOUR TRAINING PROGRAM CONTENT

 Your operators should be comfortable in any equipment they’ll have to operate, so go through everything they’ll need to know including loading and unloading procedures, operating on inclines, battery charging, and replacing LP tanks.

 Make sure pedestrians know safety procedures concerning forklift operation.

 Many evaluations include a written test combined with a visual evaluation of the operator’s skills using the equipment.

 6. DEVELOP A DOCUMENTATION SYSTEM

 As the employer, you’re responsible for certifying that your operators have been trained and evaluated.
-Our own operator training documentation is specific to OSHA’s requirements.

 7. PREPARE REFRESHER TRAINING